Frequently Asked Questions

 What are the criteria for getting a grant approved?

 The criteria for grant selection include the following: positive impact on the community; demonstrated capacity of the applicant to implement the stated objectives; demonstrated networking, cooperation, and partnerships with other entities, organizations and local governments; and evidence of community need.
+Please also refer to the Guidelines For Distribution of Funds listed on the Grants page of this website.

 When are grants going to be awarded?